 3“Economy, Creating Jobs Big Issues in District 2 Congressional Race”; Politics in America, 2014: 725.

 4Billy Liggett, “Q&A: Ellmers the New Face of Central N.C.’s GOP,” 24 August 2010, Standard Herald (NC): n.p.

-5“Hands Off Health Care,” 9 August 2009, Wilson Daily Times (NC): n.p.
+5“Hands Off Health Care,” 9 August 2009, Wilson Daily Times: n.p.

-6Ellmers formally filed for office in February 2010.
-“Political Notes,” 7 December 2009, Wilson Daily Times (NC): n.p.; Gordon Anderson, “Republican Tosses Hat in Ring for Congress,” 14 December 2009, Sanford Herald (NC): n.p.; “Area: Harnett Sheriff Seeking Missing Man,” 22 February 2010, Sanford Herald (NC): n.p.; Liggett, “Q&A: Ellmers the New Face of Central N.C.’s GOP.”
+6“Political Notes,” 7 December 2009, Wilson Daily Times: n.p.; Gordon Anderson, “Republican Tosses Hat in Ring for Congress,” 14 December 2009, Sanford Herald (NC): n.p.; “Area: Harnett Sheriff Seeking Missing Man,” 22 February 2010, Sanford Herald: n.p.; Liggett, “Q&A: Ellmers the New Face of Central N.C.’s GOP.”
+Ellmers formally filed for office in February 2010.

 7“Under the Dome,” 21 December 2009, News & Observer (Raleigh, NC): n.p.